I made one of these on Christmas eve and the other Christmas morning. Can you guess what baby they're for?

 I made these three handwoven bamboo scarves on my little rigid heddle loom while I was working the last show I did.
 People are always fascinated to watch me weave, even on this simple loom.
 I'm always happy to share the process with them.

 I'm still loving making the handwoven cashmere scarves.
 My latest warp of three scarves was in royal purple, woven in a more complex and tighter pattern than I've used for this yarn before.
+I finished weaving another warp of three cashmere & silk scarves.
+I’m so glad I discovered the trick of preparing the warp so I can do three at a time without pulling out my hair!

 This beautiful nightshade is just one of the many wildflowers that make my daily walks so enjoyable.